SushiMan-o3/Dank-Memer-hacks/README.md

 # Dank-Memer-hacks

-An outdated bot that was used to farm dank memer (a bot on discord).
-I worked on it in 2022 and also created a website to attempt to sell this bot.
+An outdated self-bot that was used to farm dank memer (a bot on discord) and spam commands and with various other features.
+It is outdated and does not work anymore as a result of discord.py and dank memer updating itself.

+# Website
+A website was made with the production of this bot.